OlivierB29/mobilecms/README.md

 It can be hosted on anything, even a Raspberry Pi.

 ## Passed audits
-Passed audits with Lighthouse
+Passed audits with Lighthouse (oct 2020)

 Scores
-- Performance : 99
+- Performance : 89
 - Accessibility : 100
-- Best practices : 93
+- Best practices : 86
 - SEO : 100